Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/m/mpdecimal/README.md

 ## EasyBuild

-  * There is no support for MPC in the EasyBuilders repository
+  * There is no support for mpdecimal in the EasyBuilders repository

-  * There is no support for MPC in the CSCS repository
+  * There is no support for mpdecimal in the CSCS repository

 ### Version 2.5.1 from CPE 21.06 on

   * The EasyConfig is a direct port of the one of the University of Antwerpen.

+  * For LUMI/23.12, license information was added to the installation.